tmcb82/ota/README.md

 # OtA streams - An Over-the-Air (OTA) Companion
-Providing a *legal* only streaming list of freely available OTA sub and digital only 24/7 channels in m3u8 format with logos.
+Providing *legal* only streams of freely available OTA sub-channel and digital only 24/7 channels in m3u8 format with logos.

 Last update: 1/3/2020